Remember Native Americans on Memorial Day

 But a higher rate of military service isn’t the only thing that distinguishes Native American veterans.
 They also experience higher rates of joblessness and health issues such as diabetes, alcoholism and depression connected with PTSD, and complications related to Agent Orange.
 For instance, Native Americans exposed to Agent Orange are more likely to get adult-onset Type II diabetes than non-Natives.
 They are also more likely to incur nervous system damage from Agent Orange and DMZ (demilitarized zone) action, which can contribute to onset or instability of diabetes.
 Add to this the fact that mortality from diabetes is three times more likely for Native Americans than for non-Natives, and you start to get a sense of the health impact for Native veterans.

 These health concerns are compounded when there is a lack of access to proper healthcare.
-Currently, there are 185,000 to 200,000 Native American veterans that served in World Wars I and II, the Korean, Vietnam and Persian Gulf conflicts, and Iraq.
+Upwards of 185,000 to 200,000 Native American veterans have served in World Wars I and II, the Korean, Vietnam and Persian Gulf conflicts, and Iraq.
 These Veterans represent the 566 federally recognized tribes and the 400 non-federally recognized tribes throughout the US.

 Many Native American veterans are eligible for healthcare services through both the Veterans Administration and the Indian Health Service (VA and IHS).
 On the other hand, a veteran who is a member of a non–federally recognized tribe may be eligible for VA health care services but not IHS health care services.
 And, on the reservations that NRC serves, both VA and IHS facilities are often long distances from the home communities of our Native veterans.
 Accessing these services sometimes requires special transport and an overnight stay just for a regular office visit.